kwebio/kweb-core/README.md

 Join our Slack channel [#kweb on kotlinlang](https://kotlinlang.slack.com/messages/kweb/)!
 You may need to [sign up for kotlinlang](http://kotlinslackin.herokuapp.com/) first.

-Take a look at our [open issues](https://github.com/sanity/kweb/issues), some of them should be quite easy to tackle, even for someone new to KWeb.
+Take a look at our [open issues](https://github.com/sanity/kweb/issues), some of them should be quite easy to tackle, even for someone new to Kweb.
 I will do my best to review and merge any suitable pull requests promptly.

 #### Getting started
 1. Ensure you are using the "Early Access Preview 1.1" Kotlin plugin in IDEA, see "How to Try It" section at the